Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems

 \subsection{Structure of TFT}

 In this section, we introduce the general structure of TFT.
 Moreover, we adapt the input data and prediction value of TFT to the dynamical system in~\labelcref{eq:fom}.
 In particular, the covariates for TFT in~\cite{mlLimALetal21} are now referred to as the parameters $\mu_m, \, m=1,\ldots, n_p$.
-Instead of the default quantile values of the output $y(t)$ in~\labelcref{eq:fom} predicted by TFT in~\cite{mlLimALetal21}, we let TFT produce the actual output value $y(t)$.
 The main building blocks for TFT are the Gated Residual Network (GRN), the LSTM encoder-decoder and the temporal fusion decoder including a novel interpretable multi-head attention block.
 The overview of TFT is illustrated in Figure~\ref{fig:tft}.